Why did I fail? A Causal-based Method to Find Explanations for Robot Failures: Introduction

-In this paper, we propose a method for generating causal explanations of failures based on a causal model that provides robots with a partial understanding of their environment.
+In this paper, we propose a method for generating causal explanations of failures based on a causal model that provides robots with a partial understanding of their environment (see Fig.~\ref{fig:overview}).
 First, we learn a causal Bayesian network from simulated task executions, tackling the problem of knowledge acquisition.
-We also show that the obtained model can transfer the acquired knowledge (experience) from simulation to reality and generalize to several real robots with different embodiments.
+We also show that the obtained model can transfer the acquired knowledge (experience) from simulation to reality and is agnostic to several real robots with different embodiments.
 Second, we propose a new method to generate explanations of execution failures based on the learned causal knowledge.
 Our method is based on a contrastive explanation comparing the variable parametrization associated with the failed action with its closest parametrization that would have led to a successful execution, which is found through breadth-first search (BFS).
-Finally, we analyze the benefits of this method on the task of stacking cubes and show that different robots can use the obtained causal model to explain stacking failures (see Fig.~\ref{fig:overview}).
+Finally, we analyze the benefits of this method in two different scenarios: I) stacking cubes and II) dropping spheres into a container.

-To summarize, our contributions are as follows: \begin{itemize} \item We present a novel method to generate contrastive causal explanations of action failures based on causal Bayesian networks. \item We demonstrate how causal Bayesian networks can be learned from simulations, exemplified on a cube stacking scenario, and provide extensive real-world experiments that show that the causal model is transferable from simulation to reality without any retraining.
-Our method can even generalize to various robot platforms with different embodiments.
+To summarize, our contributions are as follows: \begin{itemize} \item We present a novel method to generate contrastive causal explanations of action failures based on causal Bayesian networks. \item We demonstrate how causal Bayesian networks can be learned from simulations, exemplified in a cube stacking and sphere dropping scenario and provide extensive real-world experiments that show that the obtained causal models are transferable from simulation to reality without any retraining.
+Our method is agnostic to various robot platforms with different embodiments and scales over multiple tasks and scenarios.
 We, thus, show that the simulation-based model serves as an excellent prior experience for the explanations, making them more generally applicable. \end{itemize}